apache/spark/docs/apache-airflow/howto/custom-operator.rst

   You can specify the ``default_args`` in the dag file.
 See :ref:`Default args <concepts:default-arguments>` for more details.

 * Execute - The code to execute when the runner calls the operator.
-The method contains the airflow context as a parameter that can be used to read config values.
+The method contains the Airflow context as a parameter that can be used to read config values.

 .. note::